What is a well-child visit?

 Stay Healthy with well-visits

 A pediatric well-visit is a preventive care appointment you can make for your child.
 With an experienced and highly qualified medical team at Health Services of North Texas, your child can have medical care, from infancy and into the teen years.
 Contact our pediatrics team at the Wylie Children's Medical Clinic in Wylie, TX for more information.
-Remember, we are here for you and your family, even in times of good health.
+At our Plano, TX facility, we care for you and your family, even in times of good health.